Lizosoma/JoJoStands-project/README.md

 ## Note

 All images and information about the stands were taken from [JoJo's Bizarre Encyclopedia](https://jojowiki.com/JoJo_Wiki).
 The use of these materials in this project is not for commercial gain and is carried out under fair use for a non-commercial, fan-made web application.

+## Acknowledgments

+Special thanks to [Dotreign](https://github.com/Dotreign) for assistance with the deployment of the JoJoStands project.